Our Song

-"Our Song" is a song by American singer-songwriter Taylor Swift, taken from her self-titled debut studio album (2006).
-Swift wrote "Our Song" for a high school talent show during ninth grade; the lyrics are about a young couple using the regular events in their lives to create their own song.
-She included the song on the track list because it was popular among her classmates.
-It was released as the album's third single on September 10, 2007, by Big Machine Records.
+"Our Song" is a song by the American singer-songwriter Taylor Swift and the third single from her debut studio album, Taylor Swift (2006).
+She wrote "Our Song" for a high school talent show during ninth grade and included it in the album after it became popular among her classmates.
+The lyrics are about a young couple using regular events in their lives to create their own song.
 Produced by Nathan Chapman, "Our Song" is an uptempo banjo-driven country track incorporating fiddles and drums.
+Big Machine Records released it to US country radio on September 10, 2007.

-Music critics lauded Swift's songwriting on "Our Song" for creating conversational lyrics and a memorable hook.
+Music critics lauded Swift's songwriting on "Our Song" for incorporating conversational lyrics and a memorable hook.
 It featured on Rolling Stone's 2019 list of the best country songs by female artists since 2000.
-Peaking atop the Hot Country Songs for six weeks, the single made Swift the youngest person (seventeen at the time) to single-handedly write and sing a Hot Country Songs number one.
-"Our Song" peaked at number sixteen on the Billboard Hot 100 and was certified four times platinum by the Recording Industry Association of America.
-It also peaked at number thirty on the Canadian Hot 100 and was certified platinum by Music Canada.
+Peaking atop Hot Country Songs for six weeks, the single made the then 17-year-old Swift the youngest person to single-handedly write and sing a number-one single on Hot Country Songs.
+"Our Song" peaked at number 16 on the Billboard Hot 100 and was certified four times platinum by the Recording Industry Association of America.
+It peaked at number 30 on the Canadian Hot 100 and was certified platinum by Music Canada.

 Trey Fanjoy directed the song's music video, which premiered on CMT on September 24, 2007, and won Video of the Year at the 2008 CMT Music Awards.
 Swift performed the song on televised programs and during many festivals, and included it in the set lists of the Fearless Tour (2009–2010) and the Speak Now World Tour (2011–2012).
-The song was part of Swift's concerts on select dates of the Red Tour (2013–2014) and the Reputation Stadium Tour (2018).
+She has occasionally performed the song on her later tours.